Duet3D/wiki-content/User_manual/Connecting_hardware/Power_wiring.md

 Ideally, run the earthing wire from the power outlet (NOT the earth terminal of the PSU) to a common grounding point (e.g. a bolt on the frame), and then run that on to the earth on the PSU.
 Then run grounding wires from all components that require grounding to this common grounding point.

 > **It is NOT recommended to:**
-> \> connect the frame to the PSU negative output.
+> \- connect the frame (or common grounding point) to the PSU negative output.
 This can cause electrocution in case of a power supply internal fault.
-> \> connect the PSU negative output to earth ground.
+> \- connect the PSU negative output to earth ground.
 This can trip the RCD or harm the power supply.
-> \> connect the PSU negative output mains neutral.
+> \- connect the PSU negative output mains neutral.
 This can lead to electrocutions if the power supply has an internal fault.
 {.is-warning}